adrianzelazek/Wine-classification-using-also-ensebling-techniques-in-Python/README.md

-# Wine classification in Python
+# Wine classification using also ensembling techniques in Python
 ### Author: Adrian Żelazek

 In this project was used dataset concerning red and white wines.
 The dataset was created by merging two datasets.
 Target variables is wine_type where: 1 - red wine, 0 - white wine.